Central and South America, from Honduras to northern Argentina

 How We Help Save Them

-- We provide salaries, training, and expertise for biologists and veterinarians working with wild giant anteaters in Brazil.
+- The Zoo provides salaries, training, and expertise for biologists and veterinarians working with wild giant anteaters in Brazil.

-- We provide equipment like camera traps and tracking devices to study and understand giant anteater movement patterns to better protect them in the wild.
+- The Zoo provides equipment like camera traps and tracking devices to study and understand giant anteater movement patterns to better protect them in the wild.

 More About our Saving Wildlife Efforts